CheetahO/cheetaho-wp-image-optimizer/readme.txt

 > * ONE API key for multiple sites
 > * Lossless or lossy optimization
 > * Optimization Statistics and History
+> * 'Bulk' optimize all the existing images in Media Library.
+> * It is safe to test and use the plugin: all the original images are stored in backup folder (optional feature, you can disable it).
+> * Skip already optimized images.
+> * Optimize thumbnails as well.

 > Need more?
 Have a look at our plans: http://cheetaho.com/pricing/